theNewDynamic/thenewdynamic.org/content/article/2015-06-12-video-and-slides-from-our-first-meetup.md

 ---
-type:
-- event
+title: "Static is the New Dynamic Meetup"
-date: 2015-06-12T03:29:00Z
+date: 2015-06-12T03:29:00.000Z
-description: Why use Static Site Generators and How they Work
 posted_date: 2015-06-12T03:29:00.000Z
+category: event
 slug: video-and-slides-from-our-first-meetup
-source: null
+source:
-title: Static is the New Dynamic Meetup
+description: Why use Static Site Generators and How they Work
+video: true
 tool:
   - Jekyll
   - Webhook
-url: /2015/06/12/video-and-slides-from-our-first-meetup/
-video: true
 ---
 We had a great first [Meetup](http://www.meetup.com/The-New-Dynamic/events/222477212/) on June 10th, 2015.
 I gave a presentation on my history with static sites, why I use them, and some use-cases and examples.

 The video is a bit screwed up.
 We lost it twenty minutes in to the talk and picked up for another 15-20 minutes sometime after.
 And my head is chopped off in parts.